mfrann/mfrann/README.md

 **Frontend Developer | Future Software Engineer | Lifelong Learner**

-Bienvenido a mi espacio en GitHub 👨‍💻.
-Soy Fran, estudiante de **Ingeniería de Software**, con pasión por el desarrollo web y la tecnología.
-Actualmente me preparo para ingresar a la **UNMSM** 🇵🇪 y continúo aprendiendo todos los días.
+Welcome to my space on GitHub 👨‍💻.
+I'm Fran, a **Software Engineering** student with a passion for web development and technology.
+I'm currently preparing to enter **UNMSM** 🇵🇪 and continue to learn every day.

 ---

-## 🧩 Sobre mí
+## 🧩 About me

-- 💡 Me encanta construir interfaces limpias y funcionales.
+- 💡 I love building clean and functional interfaces.
-- 🌱 Explorando **JavaScript**, **React**, y mejores prácticas de desarrollo.
+- 🌱 Exploring **JavaScript**, **React**, and development best practices.
-- 🚀 Fan de los proyectos prácticos, la web accesible y el aprendizaje colaborativo.
+- 🚀 A fan of hands-on projects, the accessible web, and collaborative learning.
 ---

 ## ⚙️ Tech Stack